-The control of the path of media packets is not discussed in this document.
-In all examples that will be discussed, the media streaming is carried out directly between two SIP phones regardless of whether all SIP signalling messages are passing through a proxy server or not.
+The path of media packets is not discussed in this document.
+In all examples that will be discussed, the media streaming is carried out directly between two SIP phones irrespectively whether all SIP signalling messages are passing through a proxy server or not.